Creating and Running a Yii 2 Project in ServBay

 https://servbay-yii2-test.local

-: You should see the Yii 2 Basic Application Welcome page and the demonstration links you added toviews/site/index.php
+: You should see the Yii 2 basic app welcome page and the demonstration links added toviews/site/index.php

-. - Click the "Test Memcached" link or navigate to
+. - Click "Test Memcached" or go to

 https://servbay-yii2-test.local/index.php?r=site/memcached

-: If Memcached is running and configured correctly, you should see the message "Memcached set successfully...". - Click "Test Redis" or go to
+: If Memcached is running and configured properly, you’ll see "Memcached set successfully..." text output. - Click "Test Redis" or go to

 https://servbay-yii2-test.local/index.php?r=site/redis

-: If Redis is running and configured correctly, you’ll see "Redis set successfully...". - Click "Add a user to DB" or visit
+: If Redis is operational and configured, you’ll see "Redis set successfully..." text. - Click "Add a user to DB" or visit

 https://servbay-yii2-test.local/index.php?r=site/mysql-add

-: If your database is running, properly configured, and theusers
+: If your database service is running, set up, and theusers

-table exists, you'll get "User added successfully...".
-Each visit attempts to add a new user (unless the email field is unique and already exists). - Click "Fetch users from DB" or visit
+table is created, you’ll see "User added successfully..." output.
+Each visit tries to insert a new user (unless the email has a unique constraint and already exists). - Click "Fetch users from DB" or go to

 https://servbay-yii2-test.local/index.php?r=site/mysql

-If issues arise, check that the relevant services (PHP, web server, database, Memcached, Redis) are running in ServBay, and ensure your Yii 2 project configuration files (config/db.php
+If you have issues, check that the relevant services in ServBay (PHP, web server, database, Memcached, Redis) are running; confirm your Yii 2 configuration in config/db.php

 Frequently Asked Questions (FAQ)

-- Why do I get “Site can’t be reached” or certificate errors when accessing the domain?
-Make sure you have added the domain correctly under ServBay’s “Websites” section and that ServBay itself is running.
-ServBay auto-configures local DNS and SSL certificates.
-If you encounter certificate errors, make sure you have trusted the ServBay User CA or ServBay Public CA. For details, refer to the relevant ServBay documentation.
+- Why do I get “Site can’t be reached” or certificate errors when accessing my domain?
+Make sure you’ve correctly added the domain in ServBay’s “Websites” settings and that the ServBay app is running.
+ServBay automatically sets up local DNS and SSL certificates.
+For certificate errors, ensure you’ve trusted the ServBay User CA or ServBay Public CA as per ServBay’s documentation.

-- Composer command not working?
-Ensure that the Composer package is enabled in the ServBay application and that you’re running the commands in the macOS terminal.
-ServBay automatically adds its built-in Composer to your PATH.
+- Composer command isn’t working?
+Confirm Composer is enabled in the ServBay interface and that you’re running commands from your macOS terminal.
+ServBay adds the built-in Composer to your PATH automatically.

 - Database connection fails?
-Check that your database service (MySQL/PostgreSQL) is running in ServBay.
-Make sure the
+Check that the relevant database service (MySQL/PostgreSQL) is running in ServBay, and ensure the

 dsn